Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

 To apply our simple yet general formalism to see whether or not the indirect interaction can boost non-Markovianity, we consider $N$ TLSs interacting with a common harmonic oscillator environment.
 We refer to the $N$ TLSs as our `system', find the dynamics of this system, and then take the partial trace over $(N-1)$ TLSs to find the dynamics of a single TLS.
 From these dynamics, we can read off $f(t)$ and $g(t)$ and thereby compute the non-Markovianity measures.
-These can then be contrasted with the scenario where a single TLS is interacting with the harmonic oscillator environment (in which case $g(t) = 1$).
+These can then be contrasted with the scenario in which a single TLS interacts with the harmonic oscillator environment (in which case $g(t) = 1$).

 To work out the dynamics, we write the total Hamiltonian as $H = H_S + H_B + H_{SB}$, where (we take $\hbar = 1$ throughout)